Pic: Commonwealth Games

 On Wednesday, activists delivered a petition supported by 104,115 people to Commonwealth headquarters in London demanding an end to the criminalisation of homosexuality among member countries.

-They also called for laws to protect LGBTQ people from discrimination and violence in these nations and for their governments to engage with LGBTQ organisations.
+They also called for laws to protect LGBTIQ people from discrimination and violence in these nations and for their governments to engage with LGBTIQ organisations.